Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/south-korea-as-a-current-institutional-case-study/essay.md

 Brazil still carries that different claim much more strongly.

-But it does make South Korea a current institutional proof point.
+But it does make South Korea a current institutional case study.

 It shows that SignWriting is already functioning inside a public language resource connected to a national-language institution.